BBVA/apicheck/docs/docs/quick_start.md

 ## Installing a new tool

-In order to use a tool you have to install it by using the install subcommand.
+In order to use a tool you have to first install it by using the *install* subcommand.
 Under the hoods, the installation process is as follows:

 1. Download the Docker image
 2. Register the tool in the environment
 3. Create the alias

-As an example, this is how you can install *sensitive-json* tool:
+As an example, we'll use the *sensitive-json*, a tool that allows you to search for sensitive data in requests and responses:

 ```console
 $ acp install sensitive-json